 Many depressed individuals go undiagnosed until someone becomes close enough to them to notice the symptoms.

-Living with someone who is depressed, it can sometimes be discovered after you are already together.
+Sometimes, you don't realize someone is suffering from depression until you're already living with them.
 In the mind of the depressed individual, they could attribute their symptoms to you: “Why do YOU make me so angry?”
 This adds tension to the relationship.

 Usually, it is out of care and concern that a person will prompt a loved one to look into their depressed mood, anger, and other symptoms.
-This can be a step forward or make things worse.
+This can be a step forward, but it can also make things worse.

 Symptoms of Depression

 - Markedly diminished pleasure in almost all activities.

 - Significant weight loss or weight gain when not dieting, or decrease or increase in appetite.